IDSIA/MLprod/docs/source/components/monitoring.rst

     :linenos:
     :lines: 31-35

-Here for example we have Counter for the total number of HTTP request, but many other types are avaiable like Histograms.
+Here for example we have Counter for the total number of HTTP request, but many other types are available like Histograms.

 Once every statistics is associated to an object, we create an asynchronous function named *dispatch*.
-The so called *dispatcher* is responsible to tracking the statistics and make them aviable.
+The so called *dispatcher* is responsible to tracking the statistics and make them available.

 The last component of our middleware is the function that creates some dedicated HTTP routes where monitoring software, like Grafana, can retrieve and show the data.

 The above description is just a vey simple overview of the components.
 The detailed mechanism that make this piece of code compatible with *FastAPI* is not very intuitive and the explanation goes for beyond the scope of this documentation.
-If you want more details, please refere to the aforementioned GitHub repository.
+If you want more details, please refer to the aforementioned GitHub repository.

 .. _grafanaref: